shubhomb/shubhom.com/content/post/Looking-Ahead-and-Looking-Back-the-Predicaments-of-the-Elderly.md

 +++
-title = "Looking Ahead and Looking Back the Predicaments of the Elderly" date = 2018-03-08T23:23:53-04:00 draft = false
+title = "Looking Ahead and Looking Back: The Predicaments of the Elderly" date = 2018-03-08T23:23:53-04:00 draft = false